kelloggm/cs-490-website/about.md

 # Grading and Assignments

 Your grade is composed of the following sub-scores (in no particular order):
-* 15%: Participation & Professionalism
+* 10%: Participation & Professionalism
-* 5%: Optional Reading Responses
+* 5%: "Your Choice" Reading Responses
 * 15%: Individual Projects
 * 45%: Group Project
-* 20%: Final Exam
+* 25%: Exams (10% for the mid-term, 15% for the final)

 This class will be curved: when grading, I prefer to use the whole range available rather than scores in a tight range.
 That is, if an assignment is worth 10 points, I will give grades at all the points between 0 and 10.
-I will project your raw scores onto the final distribution three times during the semester:
+I will project your raw scores onto the final distribution twice during the semester:
-* after the first optional reading is graded (~ halfway through the class)
+* after the mid-term exam
 * shortly before the final exam
-* when I compute final grades.

 You will be notified of your current projected class grade via email at each of these points.

 ## Readings and Reading Responses

-Each lecture has two kinds of readings: mandatory and optional readings.
+Each lecture has two kinds of readings: mandatory and "Your Choice" readings.
 I expect you to read mandatory readings before coming to class that day, and participation quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
-During the semester, you **must** complete **at least two** optional readings and do an associated task.
-Most optional readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.
+During the semester, you **must** complete **at least two** "Your Choice" readings and do an associated task.
+Most "Your Choice" readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.

-Some optional readings have a specific task associated with them; if you choose one of those, complete the task and then submit the result on Canvas.
-If there is no task associated with an optional reading, the task is to write a one-page reaction to the paper that explains what you have learned and submit that to Canvas.
+Some "Your Choice" readings have a specific task associated with them; if you choose one of those, complete the task and then submit the result on Canvas.
+If there is no task associated with an "Your Choice" reading, the task is to write a one-page reaction to the paper that explains what you have learned and submit that to Canvas.
 There is no required format for your reaction, but you might consider including any or all of the following: